knottem/WeatherApi/README.md

 - [X] Compare the results from the different APIs

 ## TODO
+- [ ] Change my basic caching to use spring boot caching
 - [ ] Add more weather APIs
 - [ ] Make use of more from each API instead of just the temperature
 - [ ] Add more endpoints